tsetoolset/TSEToolset/AnotherReadME.md

 * Lets add a third
 * I like cats

-* Today on July 3, I'm adding that I like birds.
+* Today on July 3, I'm adding that I like birds. new line
+* Me too

+* trying again